fredsonchaves07/docker-course/identidock/README.md

 ### Identidock

-Simple identicon server based on monsterid from Kevin Gaudin
+Simple identicon server based on monsterid from Kevin Gaudin.